Does Dietary Cholesterol Increase Cancer Risk?

 Furthermore, research demonstrates the relationship between egg consumption and cancer risk is a dose response relationship, especially among GI cancers (5).
 Meaning, the more eggs consumed, the higher the cancer risk.

-It doesn’t mean one needs to cut out eggs from the diet completely.
+Although a nutrition pattern focused on whole, unprocessed plant foods and therefore elimination of eggs can be a healthy approach – it doesn’t mean one needs to cut out eggs from the diet completely.
 Simply focus on limiting consumption to reduce your overall risk of cancer development or recurrence if complete elimination is daunting to you.

 For many, cooking or baking without eggs is very different.